-We usually think of baking or cleaning when we think of baking soda.
+We usually think of baking or cleaning when we think of natural baking soda.
 It reacts with liquid releasing carbon dioxide making that bubbling action we’re all familiar with.
-This is its rising action in baking.
+This is why it is used as a raising agent in baking.

 All Baking Sodas are Not Created Equal

 Most of the world’s baking soda is made by chemical reactions!
 Shocked?
 I know I was.

 Almost all of the baking soda in the United States and about 1/4 of the world, comes from Green River, Wyoming.
 In Wyoming, trona ore is mined from the earth as a raw material.
 It is then “refined” using chemicals to get soda ash.